 The development of abstraction and the use of geometry in his work are closely tied to a rational process based on the constant discovery of new forms, which gives rise to a kind of tension, manifested through endless variations.
 Along with these forms, colours play a prominent role and are meticulously calculated before being mixed.
 Therefore, Palazuelo prefers to talk about ideas rather that individual pictures, “I group together my paintings because the physical proximity of the various integral parts of a group or family clearly shows a process of continual and irreversible transformation that exceeds the limits of each individual work in its development”.

-Over the last decade the langauge of Palazuelo's work has gained intensity, making use of a greater freedom that explores the forms and codes that lie beneath, and applying humility that examines the limits of his own thought and the potent mix of science, genetics and spirituality.
+Over the last decade the language of Palazuelo's work has gained intensity, making use of a greater freedom that explores the forms and codes that lie beneath, and applying humility that examines the limits of his own thought and the potent mix of science, genetics and spirituality.